Exawind/exawind-builder/doc/source/reference.rst

    For system configuration using Spack, the compiler flag (e.g., ``%gcc``) is automatically added to the spec.

+.. envvar:: EXAWIND_MOD_LOADER

+   This variable determins whether :program:`spack` or :program:`module` is used to load dependencies when compiling codes.
+The default value is set by the system that users are using ``exawind-builder`` on and rarely needs to be changed by the user.

 .. envvar:: EXAWIND_NUM_JOBS

    The maximum number of parallel build jobs to execute when ``make`` is